- Describe strategies for narrowing a topic for a research paper

 - Persuade (present an argument)

-The sections below will give you more information about each approach.
 Your professor may allow you to choose between these strategies or may ask you to use only one.
 If you’re not sure which type you should use, be sure to ask!

 In a paper that explores and evaluates, you may present a specific analysis of a literary text, examine how a historical figure came to his or her beliefs, or analyze how changes in a particular animal’s habitat have affected its breeding patterns.

 Your purpose is not to rebut another critic’s reading of that text, challenge another writer’s analysis of that historical figure’s growth, or disprove another experimenter’s theorem.
 Instead, your focus is on researching and presenting your own analysis of a set of materials or experiments.

 - How does Coleridge’s poem, “Rime of the Ancient Mariner,” use an extended metaphor for colonial exploration?